 Edenists believe in growing food that is suited to each climate and not flying produce around the world at huge cost to both consumers and the planet.
 Aims to shorten the food supply chain and learn how to grow our own food may end up being crucial to our survival.
 Supporters share a common aim to re-wild and reforest and consciously farm with living lightly on the land alongside taking measures to protect endangered species and halt the mass extinction we are currently experiencing due to climate change and deforestation.
 Encouraging biodiversity, eradicating pesticides and herbicides and creating more sustainable food sources are central to the movement which would use natural eco systems to control ‘unwanted’ pests that may upset the balance.

 Edenists believe that humans are custodians and protectors of the planet and all its inhabitants and take a pledge to do everything in their power to make choices that cause the least harm wherever that is possible.
-It embraces ethical veganism and ecological principles with supporters trying to reduce their carbon footprint in all ways, including eliminating single use plastics, shifting habits to growing or buying local organic produce, rejecting toxic consumerism and carnism, not using fossil fuels wherever possible or taking unnecessary flights.
+It embraces ecological principles with supporters trying to reduce their carbon footprint in all ways, including eliminating single use plastics, growing or buying local organic produce, rejecting toxic consumerism and carnism, not using fossil fuels wherever possible or taking unnecessary flights.
 ‘Make do and mend’ philosophies alongside recycling, upcycling and other green initiatives to reduce our impact on the planet are all practiced by Edenists who will only buy new products where it has not been possible make at home or be bought second-hand, as they seek to end our ‘disposable culture’.

 Supporters are encouraged to reverse the unsustainable expansion of human population by asking only those who have a deep desire to procreate to become parents, and that the role of parenthood becomes a highly esteemed vocation where people pledge to raise their children to become more empathic than previous generations.